dangodinho98/MeBot/README.md

     WORKDIR "/src/."
     RUN dotnet build "./MeBot.csproj" -c $BUILD_CONFIGURATION -o /app/build

-    # This stage is used to publish the service project to be copied to the final stage
     FROM build AS publish
     ARG BUILD_CONFIGURATION=Release
     RUN dotnet publish "./MeBot.csproj" -c $BUILD_CONFIGURATION -o /app/publish /p:UseAppHost=false

-    # This stage is used in production or when running from VS in regular mode (Default when not using the Debug configuration)
     FROM base AS final
     WORKDIR /app
     COPY --from=publish /app/publish .